tobek/laminae/notes.md

     + single infinite wall
     + Endless river delta
     + Black desert (and its oases!)
+    + stelae (carved stone slabs)
-    - No "ground" is known, but this realm is laid out as a lattice of gnarled and winding mostly-horizontal projections of rock.
-Crags and massive plateaus give way to tendrils of stone sometimes no thicker . maybe CNC or XEX
+    + No "ground" is known, but this realm is laid out as a lattice of gnarled and winding mostly-horizontal projections of rock.
+Crags and massive plateaus give way to tendrils of stone sometimes no thicker

 ### Relational, Situational, Happenings